raspberrypi/linux/Documentation/admin-guide/README.rst

    or similar kernel debugging information on your screen or in your system log, please duplicate it *exactly*.
-The dump may look incomprehensible to you, but it does contain information that may help debugging the problem.
+The dump may look incomprehensible to you, but it does contain information that may help to debug the problem.
 The text above the dump is also
    important: it tells something about why the kernel dumped code (in the above example, it's due to a bad kernel pointer).
 More information on making sense of the dump is in Documentation/admin-guide/bug-hunting.rst

- - If you compiled the kernel with CONFIG_KALLSYMS you can send the dump as is, otherwise you will have to use the ``ksymoops`` program to make sense of the dump (but compiling with CONFIG_KALLSYMS is usually preferred).
+ - If you compiled the kernel with CONFIG_KALLSYMS you can send the dump as-is, otherwise you will have to use the ``ksymoops`` program to make sense of the dump (but compiling with CONFIG_KALLSYMS is usually preferred).
    This utility can be downloaded from https://www.kernel.org/pub/linux/utils/kernel/ksymoops/ .